ipfs/ipfs-docs/docs/how-to/work-with-pinning-services.md

 ## Use an existing pinning service

-To add and use a remote pinning service directly in IPFS, you'll first need to have an account with that service (you can do this by signing up directly with the service itself).
-Once you're got an account, follow these steps to add and use it:
+To add and use a remote pinning service directly in IPFS, you'll first need to have an account with that service.
+Once you've got an account, follow these steps to add and use it:

 ### IPFS Desktop or IPFS Web UI